Hoi Ping Chamber of Commerce Secondary School: Academic performance

-The results in the DSE are above average and the university admission rate exceed 50%.
+The results in the DSE are above average and the university admission rate exceeds 50%.

 In 2017, the successful JUPAS admission is 75.2% with the best individual result of four 5** and three 5*.

 Notable alumnae

 Pierre Lau - Managing Director, Citibank, renowned equity research analyst.
 Being No.1 Asian utility analyst from poll run by Institutional Investor (II) Magazine for 13 consecutive years (2007-2019).